“I looked at the compiler’s output and thought: this cannot be mine. I couldn’t believe what had happened. I am happier than I have been in 20 years.”

 When I needed a new feature, I could describe the shape of the missing brick — what it needed to accept, what it needed to produce, which existing bricks it needed to connect to.
 The AI could draft that brick, in Go, following the established patterns of the codebase.
 I reviewed it, tested it, corrected it, integrated it.

 But here is what made it work — and this surprised me more than anything else: the quality of the existing code determined the quality of what could be added.
 When the interfaces were clean, new bricks fit cleanly.
 When the architecture was clear, extensions were clear.
-When the phase boundaries were explicit, new phases slotted in without disturbing the others.

-The discipline I had applied over two years of solo development — the strict separation of phases, the habit of never letting complexity accumulate without a forcing function to clean it up — suddenly paid dividends I had not anticipated.
+The discipline I had applied over years of solo development — the strict separation of phases, the habit of never letting complexity accumulate without a forcing function to clean it up — suddenly paid dividends I had not anticipated.
 A good architecture doesn’t just organize existing code.
 It makes future code better.

 Chapter 15: The Test Fortress